API Index — Namespaces, Packages, Reports, Indices

 -

-array passed to recursive calls to accumulate trace lines already seen leave as NULL when calling this function
+array passed to recursive calls to accumulate trace lines already seen; leave as

 Return values